 At George's Central CE Primary School we think it is important that all pupils have a Christian, caring, friendly and safe surroundings so that they can learn in a relaxed and secure atmosphere.
-Our school's mission statement is: 'St. George's Central seeks to provide quality education rooted in the Christian faith, serving the spiritual, moral and educational needs of the community of which it is part'.

 We believe that all bullying is unacceptable at our school.
 If bullying does happen, all pupils should be able to speak about it and know that what has happened will be sorted out quickly and properly.
 We are a TELLING school.
 This means that anyone who knows that bullying is happening should tell an adult working in school.